paldhous/ucb/2015/dataviz/md_raw/class9.md

 All of the shapefiles have been compressed/zipped, as this is required to load them into cartoDB.

-### Map Medicare reimbursements and hospital locations and capacities in California
+### Map Medicare reimbursements and hospitals in California

 #### Import the data